ethannguyen-uts/MyStore-fullstack/docs/INFRASTRUCTURE.md

 2. Backend Server: A Node Express API is hosted on AWS ElasticBeanstalk.
 3. Frontend: An Angular Web App is hosted on AWS S3 Bucket.

-Pipeline: The fullstack is deployed using CircleCI Pipeline Serice
+The fullstack application is deployed using CircleCI Pipeline Serice.

 #### Architecture Diagram